BSW Program FAQs

 No, an individual needs a master's or a doctoral degree to do therapy.
 Social workers with a BSW can provide counseling, which is short-term and focused on the challenges of daily living.
 Clinical MSW’s can provide therapy, which is more long-term and can focus on the underlying thoughts, beliefs, and emotions.
 However, a BSW is a great degree and first step towards achieving a clinical MSW and to becoming a therapist.

-The Accelerated MSW Admissions Process is for current St. Catherine University and University of St. Thomas Junior BSW majors.
-This process provides students with acceptance into the MSW program in their Junior year rather than their Senior year, streamlines the admissions process, and waives the application fee.
+The Accelerated MSW Admissions Process is for current Junior BSW majors.
+This process provides students with acceptance into the St. Thomas MSW program in their Junior year rather than their Senior year, streamlines the admissions process, and waives the application fee.
 To apply, students must meet established criteria and complete the Accelerated Admission Application.
-In this application, students state their intent to apply for the MSW program, indicate their desired program track AS1, AS2, or AS3 (evening or Weekend Cohort), and include their current transcript showing successful completion of all allied/supporting coursework for the social work major.
+In this application, students state their intent to apply for the MSW program, indicate their desired program track AS1, AS2, or AS3 (weekday/evening or Hybrid , and include their current transcript showing successful completion of all allied/supporting coursework for the social work major.